 - Preheat oven to 350 F. Line the bottom of two 9" cake pans with parchment paper.

 - In a large mixing bowl, stir peanut flour, sweetener, cocoa powder, baking soda, baking powder, and salt together until well combined.
 Add in eggs, nut milk, melted butter, and vanilla.
 Beat together until smooth.
-Batter will be runny.
+The batter will be runny.
 Divide evenly between prepared cake pans.
-Bake for 25 minutes, or until toothpick comes out clean.
-Cool for 15 minutes in pan before inverting onto a cooling rack.
+Bake for 25 minutes, or until a toothpick comes out clean.
+Cool for 15 minutes in the pan before inverting onto a cooling rack.

 - To assemble, spread a layer of frosting on the top of one cake.
 Layer second cake on top.
 Scoop the remaining frosting into a piping bag and decorate the top and sides as desired.
 Optional: garnish with peanuts, and melted chocolate drizzle.